HugoLeSignor/HugoLeSignor/README.md

 # 👋 Hi, I'm Hugo!

 I'm a 24-year-old student from France, passionate about technology, music, and the world of web development.
-Currently, I'm focused on learning the fundamentals of **HTML** and **CSS**, and I'm excited to expand my knowledge with more programming languages as I progress through my studies.
+Currently, I'm focused on learning the fundamentals of **HTML** and **CSS**, and I've recently started learning **SCSS** — I love it!
+I'm excited to expand my knowledge with more programming languages and tools as I progress through my studies.

 ## 🎯 About Me